dabreegster/route_snapper/route-snapper/pkg/README.md

 The LineStrings must represent edges, meaning the ends need to have the same coordinate as other LineStrings.
 Each LineString has some properties:

-- an optional numeric `forward_cost` and `backward_`cost
+- an optional numeric `forward_cost` and `backward_cost`.

-- an optional string `name`
+  Costs **must** be specified for some of the edges in the file.
   If a cost is missing, the edge won't be routable in that direction.

-Costs **must** be specified for some of the edges in the file.
+- an optional string `name`.

 Unlike the OpenStreetMap importer, distance is not used as a default cost.

 ## Adding to a MapLibre app